Welcome and thank you for visiting our web page!

 Please spend some time and review the information provided via the tabs at the top of the page.
-As the project moves forward we’ll be posting new items so bookmark the page in your favorites and stop back often!

 The very first Camp Williams Iron Will event was a tremendous success and far exceeded anyone's expectations!
 Roughly 1,000 athletes participated on a gorgeous Spring day.
 In addition to the races, there were games and activities for children and families to enjoy on the parade grounds.
 Food concessions offered everything from hot dogs and barbeque to snow cones.
 Patrons were also able to purchase unique gifts in the Camp store.
-Opening remarks were provided by Governor Herbert, Major General Jeff Burton and Lieutenant Colonel Smith.
+Opening remarks were provided by Governor Herbert, Major General Jeff Burton and Colonel Smith.
 Local communities pitched in with financial support, displays and manpower.
 Matrix provided a "Friends of Camp Williams" booth offering information about the JLUS Implementation project.
 Many patrons stopped by to ask questions and offer support for the Camp and the project.

 Click here to see the race results.
 Maybe someone you know was a winner!